Penn Line

-The Penn Line is a MARC commuter rail service running from Union Station in Washington, D.C., to Perryville, Maryland, along the far southern leg of the Northeast Corridor.
-However, the great majority of trains terminate at Baltimore's Penn Station.
-It is MARC's busiest and only electric line.
-With trains running at speeds of up to 125 mph, it is the fastest commuter line in the United States.
+The Penn Line is a MARC passenger rail service operating between Union Station in Washington, D.C., and Perryville, Maryland, along the far southern leg of the Northeast Corridor; most trains terminate at Baltimore's Penn Station.
+It is MARC's only electrified line, though a majority of trains remain diesel powered.
+With trains operating at speeds of up to 125 mph, it is the fastest commuter rail line in the United States.
 The service is operated by Amtrak under contract to the Maryland Transit Administration.
 MARC sets the schedules, owns most of the stations, and controls fares, while Amtrak owns and maintains the right-of-way, supplies employees to operate trains, and maintains the rolling stock.
-It is by far the busiest of MARC's three lines, with twice as many trains and twice as many passengers as the Brunswick and Camden lines combined.
+It is the busiest of MARC's three lines, with twice as many trains and riders as the Brunswick and Camden lines combined.

-The Penn Line is the successor to commuter services between Washington and Baltimore provided by the Pennsylvania Railroad (PRR), Penn Central, and Conrail dating back as early as 1881.
-Additionally, Amtrak operated a commuter service named the Chesapeake between 1978–1983.
+The Penn Line is the successor to commuter services between Washington and Baltimore provided by the Pennsylvania Railroad, Penn Central, and Conrail dating back as early as 1881.
+Additionally, Amtrak operated a commuter service named the Chesapeake from Washington to Suburban Station in Philadelphia between 1978 and 1983.

 In 1983, Maryland, along with a number of other Northeastern states, took control of its commuter railroads.
-Amtrak, which had acquired the right-of-way from Penn Central, took over operation of the former PRR commuter line, which was rebranded as AMDOT (Amtrak/Maryland Department of Transportation).
-The Chesapeake was discontinued later in 1983 due to low ridership and massive duplication with AMDOT.
-A year later, all commuter service in Maryland was merged under the MARC brand.
+Amtrak, which had acquired the right-of-way from Penn Central, took over operation of the former Pennsylvania Railroad commuter line, which was rebranded as AMDOT (Amtrak/Maryland Department of Transportation).
+The Amtrak Chesapeake was discontinued later in 1983 due to low ridership and redundancy with AMDOT; a year later, all commuter rail service in Maryland was merged under the MARC brand.

-With fast and frequent MARC and Amtrak service, the Washington-Baltimore section of the Northeast Corridor is one of the busiest rail lines in the United States.
+With frequent MARC and Amtrak service, the Washington-Baltimore section of the Northeast Corridor is one of the busiest rail lines in the United States.

 Rolling stock

 The Penn Line uses diesel as well as electric locomotives for powering trains.
 Most electric and rush hour diesel trains are 6-8 cars long, and are primarily made up of Kawasaki bi-levels.
 During the day, shorter 4-6 car MultiLevels or single level diesel trains from the Brunswick and Camden lines are used on the Penn Line.
 For the spring and summer months, weekend Penn Line trains also include a single-level Bike Car that is specially equipped to accommodate bicyclists.

-All trains are operated in push-pull configuration with the cab-car end towards Washington.
+All trains are operated in push-pull configuration, with the cab-car end facing towards Washington.